Komiljon Otaniyozov

 Komiljon Otaniyozov's lyrics have incorporated a variety of social, philosophical, and traditional life influences.
 Some of his lyrics have become part of everyday Uzbek vocabulary.
 While usually writes both the music and lyrics to his songs, he has also used lines from the poems of Ali-Shir Nava'i, Babur, Jami, and society's folklore in his songs.

 Life

 Komiljon Otaniyozov was born in 1917 in Khorazm Region, Uzbekistan, then the Uzbek SSR, USSR.
 Komiljon Otaniyozov graduated from the state conservatory of Uzbekistan in 1956.
 He learned from Abdullayev Qurbonnazar and Matpano Khudoyberganov.

 Professional career

 From 1936 until 1952, Komiljon Otaniyozov worked as an actor in national theatres in Khorazm.
 From 1949 on, he made concerts initially in Khorazm then throughout Uzbekistan.
 From 1957 to 1975, he worked as a single singer at the Uzbek State Philharmonic.

 Throughout his long career, Otaniyozov has written and recorded hundreds of songs.
-As an musical composer, Komiljon Otaniyozov made some outstanding pieces of music such as "Salom, senga Xorazmdan" (Greetings, from Khorazm), "Muborak", "Vatan", "Olqish", "Temir yoʻl", "Oʻzbekiston", "Xorazm".
+As a musical composer, Komiljon Otaniyozov made some outstanding pieces of music such as "Salom, senga Xorazmdan" (Greetings, from Khorazm), "Muborak", "Vatan", "Olqish", "Temir yoʻl", "Oʻzbekiston", "Xorazm".